subatomicdev/binance-futures-cpp/README.md

 ./vcpkg install cpprestsdk[websockets] poco boost-asio --triplet x64-linux
 ```
 3. Go up a directory then into 'binancews' directory and run:   ```cmake . && make```
-4. The binary is in the 'binancews' sub-dir ('binancews/binancews' from the top level directory)
+4. The binary is in the 'bfcpp' sub-dir ('bfcpp/bfcpptest' from the top level directory)

 # Run